xiuyiqian/cs449s23-project-objectTracking/README.md

 3. Derivative tasks like object Counting, general object classification

-4. Comparison of application of the model in different scanries.
+4. Comparison of application of the model in different sceneries.

+## DataSet

 ## Timeline